Shamima Begum: Role of Canadian intelligence

 In 2022, investigative journalist Josh Baker retraced her route through Turkey and uncovered a vast ISIS people-smuggling network that facilitated Begum's travel to Syria.
 He also received hundreds of pages of secret files on the smuggler that revealed the man at the heart of the network, Mohammed Rashed, was conducting an intelligence operation.
 A serving senior intelligence officer confirmed to Baker that Rashed was a Canadian asset.

-Canadian Prime Minister Justin Trudeau said: "Obviously we know we live in a particularly dangerous world, the fight against terrorism requires our intelligence services to continue to be flexible and to be creative in their approaches but every step of the way they are bound by strict rules, by principles and values that Canadians hold dear… and we expect that those rights be followed.
+Canadian Prime Minister Justin Trudeau said, "Obviously we know we live in a particularly dangerous world, the fight against terrorism requires our intelligence services to continue to be flexible and to be creative in their approaches but every step of the way they are bound by strict rules, by principles and values that Canadians hold dear... and we expect that those rights be followed.
 I know there are questions about certain incidents or operations of the past and we will ensure to follow up on those."

-Separately published in August 2022, Richard Kerbaj's book The Secret History of the Five Eyes claimed that Mohammed Rashed, who helped her travel to Syria, was passing information to Canadian intelligence, which was known to the Metropolitan Police.
+Separately published in August 2022, Richard Kerbaj's book The Secret History of the Five Eyes claimed that Mohammed Rashed, who helped her travel to Syria, was passing information to Canadian intelligence, which became known to the Metropolitan Police after her arrival in Syria.
 This link was not acknowledged by British or Canadian authorities.
-Canadian intelligence was using Rashed for information on the Islamic State, while allowing him to help people to travel to Syria to work for them.
+Canadian intelligence was using Rashed for information on the Islamic State while allowing him to help people to travel to Syria to work for them.
 Kerbaj said that he had interviewed many Canadian intelligence officers, who confirmed the timeline of events.